1sudo/vim_config/README.md

 Copy alacritty.toml to ~/.config/alacritty

-Install LSP servers and modify paths in `~/.vimrc`
+Ensure LSP server path locations are correct in `~/.vimrc`